kamtoeddy/ivo/docs/v4.2.0/index.md

 ## useParentOptions

 When extending schemas, extended schemas automatically inherit all options(except life cycle methods) of base schema.
-Setting `useParentOptions: false` in extended schema option will prevent this behaviour
+Setting `useParentOptions: false` in extended schema option will prevent this behaviour.
+Default is `true`